Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 They are all thought for grass rendering.
 You can make your own for things that aren't grass, however there is no built-in shader for conventional objects at the moment (rocks, bits and bobs).
 So if you want normal shading you need to write a custom shader.
 That may be bundled too in the future.

+!!! note
-Note: detail meshes must be `Mesh` resources, so the easiest way is to use the `OBJ` format.
+    Detail meshes must be `Mesh` resources, so the easiest way is to use the `OBJ` format.
 If you use `GLTF` or `FBX`, Godot will import it as a scene by default, so you may have to configure it to import as single mesh if possible.

 Global map